Mikki Osei Berko

-Mikki Osei Berko (born 1973) is a Ghanaian-born actor.
+Mikki Osei Berko (born 1973) is a Ghanaian actor.
 He played Master Richard in the TV series Taxi Driver and Dada Boat in Dada Boat.

+Career

 He has served as the assemblyman for the Ayidiki electoral area for one term, and is also the executive director of Mediagold Productions in Ghana.
 Mikki Osei Berko worked extensively with Radio Gold, a private radio station based in Accra, which he left in July 2003 to join Happy FM.
 He later presented with Kessben FM.
 He is the brain behind Kente Radio, a Pan-African online radio station.

+Osei Berko has served as a brand ambassador for several companies, including: